ugbewijc/hngx/stage-two/README.md

 #### Acceptance Criteria
 - **Functional REST API:** The API should successfully perform all CRUD operations.
 - **Modelling Diagrams:** Clear and accurate UML and E-R diagrams should be provided.
-**Effective Testing Script:** The script should successfully test all the CRUD operations without manual intervention.
+- **Effective Testing Script:** The script should successfully test all the CRUD operations without manual intervention.
-**Dynamic Parameter Handling:** The API should correctly handle and respond to different parameters provided.
+- **Dynamic Parameter Handling:** The API should correctly handle and respond to different parameters provided.
-**GitHub Repository:** Repository should be well-organized, contain all necessary files, and be publicly accessible.
+- **GitHub Repository:** Repository should be well-organized, contain all necessary files, and be publicly accessible.
-**Detailed Documentation:** Documentation should provide clear guidance on how to use the API, including setup, request/response formats, and sample usage.
+- **Detailed Documentation:** Documentation should provide clear guidance on how to use the API, including setup, request/response formats, and sample usage.
-Submission Mode